“You’ll need a 4WD for Glenreagh”, I was told.

 There was only one climb that we encountered at Waihoo from which everyone walked away in total disgust.
 It featured broken rock indicating several missing holds, sharp crystals protruding from the every surface, and a deceptively steep angle.
 It earned a plethora of alternate titles, one from each would-be ascensionist.
 None of them are repeatable here.

 I briefly mentioned the topic of carrots earlier, something I was not prepared for.
 Having never climbed on carrots previously, being handed a fistful of bolt plates right before I was directed to “lead this one” did not fill me with joy.
 I stared up in horror at Pooh Scoop, named after a benign honey loving bear and something I would normally have lead with confidence.
 Instead, it had turned me into a quivering mess.
-Read Steve’s account from Jive Ass Anchors and it just about sums up the dismay one might feel at encountering a bolted climb without hangers… https://jive-assanchors.com/2014/06/23/beware-the-australian-carrot/
+This article about the Australian carrot bolt just about sums up the dismay one might feel at encountering a bolted climb without hangers…

 Nonetheless, fun was still had.
 Although most climbs felt like they were over far too quickly, they were interesting.
 Despite the shortness of the routes, my fingerpads were worn to the point of extinction by the last day.